MicrosoftDocs/powerquery-docs/powerquery-docs/where-to-get-data.md

 With Analysis Services, a solution is developed in Visual Studio with the Analysis Services Projects extension.
 The solution is then deployed to SQL Server Analysis Services, Azure Analysis Services, or a Power BI Premium workspace.

-The Analysis Services documentation contains the following information that describes the process for getting data
+The Analysis Services documentation contains the following information that describes the process for getting data:

 * To set up a Visual Studio solution with the Analysis Services Projects extension: [Create a tabular model project](/analysis-services/tutorial-tabular-1400/as-lesson-1-create-a-new-tabular-model-project)